thelowsunoverthemoon/radish/README.md

   - Action Type (eg double click)
   - Control Keys (eg Caps Lock)
   - Scroll Wheel Direction
-* Supports KeyBoard Input with
+* Supports Keyboard Input with
   - Character Type
   - Button State (eg Key Pressed)
   - Control Keys
 * Intuitive macro interface
+* Works with Windows 7+ with Powershell installed

+## Drawbacks

+* Uses Batch
+* May require Admin Privileges
+* Starts new CMD process

 ## Usage

-**radish**.
-Unlike using ```CHOICE```, this allows non-blocking input; even if you use ```CHOICE``` in a separate process, this allows detection of multiple keys at once, including features such as control keys and console based input that is simply not possible using pure Batch.
+**radish** is created for mouse and keyboard input in Batch Script.
+Unlike using ```CHOICE```, this allows non-blocking input; even if you use ```CHOICE``` in a separate process, **radish** includes features that are simply not possible using pure Batch, such as control keys.
+For example, detecting a mouse click at a certain point can be as simple as:

 ```Batch
 ```